 After sealing the deal with Kyoto Energy as the new Sales Director, I started a marathon to wind up my responibilities in polical organizations, board memberships, pack my entire life into boxes, finding a tenant for my apartment, and other preparations to move to another continent on a few weeks notice.

-Renting out an apartment can be a challenging task.
+Renting out an apartment can be challenging.
 While finding a tenant for prime location apartment in the Oslo city centre is simple, finding the right one can be quite a task.
 Nothing is better then, than renting it out to someone you already know.
-Luckily, Fredrik, an awesome guy who I know through several friends and through some great parties in my neighbourhood, had posted on his Facebook status that he was looking for an apartment in Oslo.
+Luckily, Fredrik, an awesome guy whom I know through several friends and through some great parties in my neighborhood, had posted on his Facebook status that he was looking for an apartment in Oslo.
 The deal was sealed almost right away! 🙂

-As I was leaving, Fredrik was moving in, and my birthday was just around the corner, we decided to merge it all into a triple-purpose party on the same night as the Eurovision Song Contest final was being held just a few kilometres away.
-The ambitious strategy of outcompeting the ESC as people’s choice for the evening was a success, as our party-minded friends massively prefered our 3-in-1 event over their TV screens.
+As I was leaving, Fredrik was moving in, and my birthday was just around the corner, we decided to merge it all into a triple-purpose party on the same night as the Eurovision Song Contest final, which was being held just a few kilometers away.
+The ambitious strategy of out competing the ESC as people’s choice for the evening was a success, as our party-minded friends massively preferred our 3-in-1 event over their TV screens.
 Basically, the party was a hell of a blast!
 It’s always good to end with a bang!

-After an initial week as a hotel resident, I finally moved into a nice, spacious apartment in the Kilimani area, neighbouring the Yaya Centre.
-As was moving in, I met 2 of the Swedish girls who were about to move out.
-They had been 3 sharing the apartment, and 2 of them were going home.
-The 3rd one, Martha, was looking for a new place until August, so by the time I moved in, I also had a flatmate for the first 2 months.
-The apartment has 2 extra bedrooms, and a cool, fellow Scandinavian contributing to the rent is always welcome! 🙂
+After an initial week as a hotel resident, I finally moved into a nice, spacious apartment in Kilimani, my favorite area in Nairobi.
+As was moving in, I met two of the Swedish girls who were about to move out.
+They had been three sharing the apartment, and two of them were going home.
+The third one, Martha, was looking for a new place until August, so by the time I moved in, I also had a flatmate for the first two months.
+The apartment has 2 extra bedrooms, so a cool, fellow Scandinavian contributing to the rent is always welcome! 🙂